-Technological developments have made it possible to collect health data at much larger scale than was possible previously, e.g., from electronic health records, registries, biobanks, cohorts, claims databases, administrative data as well as data generated from wearable and portable sensory devices.
-The volume of data generated is also growing at very high pace - the overall data volume of connected devices and Internet of Things (IoT) is expected to grow over 480% between 2021 and 2025 (20).
+Challenge: Technological developments have made it possible to collect health data at much larger scale than was possible previously, e.g., from electronic health records, registries, biobanks, cohorts, claims databases, administrative data as well as data generated from wearable and portable sensory devices.
+The volume of data generated is also growing at very high pace - overall data volume of connected devices and Internet of Things (IoT) is expected to grow over 480% between 2021 and 2025.
 As a consequence, the development of new products and services that rely on data-driven technologies, as well as the regulatory processes, are rapidly evolving.

-The potential of real-world data/big data exploitation for public health research and innovation remains largely untapped.
+The potential of real-world data/Big Data exploitation for public health research and innovation remains largely untapped.
 Currently, data in many countries are hard to gather, and demonstrate limited interoperability.
-Even when available, data and databases may exhibit variable quality, lack of standardisation and poor interconnectivity.
+Even when available, data and databases may exhibit variable quality, lack of standardization and poor interconnectivity.
 Finally, training skills to handle, analyse and interpret the data are necessary.
-The EU offers a strengthened framework on data protection, but uncertainties remain, e.g., on the secondary use of health data and their pseudonymisation/anonymization, which creates an additional layer of complexity.
-Furthermore, security, explainability for users and ethical considerations should be ensured when developing new data analytics tools, including the use of artificial intelligence (21).
+The EU offers a strengthened framework on data protection, but uncertainties remain, e.g. on the secondary use of health data and their pseudonymization/anonymization, which creates an additional layer of complexity.
+Furthermore, security, explainability for users and ethical considerations should be ensured when developing new data analytics tools, including the use of Artificial Intelligence.

-The Partnership will aim at strengthening selected promising ongoing developments to harness opportunities of big data in healthcare.
-These include EU-wide initiatives in the area of health data standardisation (e.g., Electronic Health Record Exchange Format (22) uptake) and in the field of data-related regulatory science (e.g., HMA-EMA Joint Big Data Taskforce (23) and Joint Action on European Health Data Space (TEHDAS)).
+Scope: The partnership will aim at strengthening selected promising ongoing developments to harness opportunities of Big Data in health care.
+These include EU-wide initiatives in the area of health data standardisation (e.g., Electronic Health Record Exchange Format uptake) and in the field of data-related regulatory science (e.g., HMA-EMA Joint Big Data Taskforce and Joint Action on European Health Data Space (TEHDAS)).

 IHI will support the generation, pooling, integration and sharing of high-quality, harmonised, interoperable data (either existing or generated de novo), as well as the use of advanced analytical tools (including Artificial Intelligence, modelling and simulation or digital twin approaches).
-This will be undertaken in a federated manner to facilitate R&I, promote collaboration among stakeholders, and better promote healthcare processes and care flows.
-It will also support the development of better assistance systems for healthcare professionals to facilitate timely decision-making during disease course, thereby improving patient outcomes.
-Artificial Intelligence and other advanced computational modelling can become an accompanying tool for physicians but cannot replace (the essential human component of healthcare, therefore the participation of patients (or their representatives) and healthcare professionals is key in the design of related studies.
-Exploring the use of advanced analytics, using advanced services from European Research Infrastructures, or other high-performance computing (HPC) capacities for digital-
+This will be undertaken in a federated manner to facilitate R&I, promote collaboration among stakeholders, and better promote health care processes and care flows.
+It will also support the development of better assistance systems for health care professionals to facilitate timely decision-making during disease course, thereby improving patient outcomes.
+Artificial Intelligence and other advanced computational modelling can become an accompanying tool for physicians but cannot replace the essential human component of health care, therefore the participation of patients (or their representatives) and health care professionals is key in the design of related studies.
+Exploring the use of advanced analytics, using advanced services from European Research Infrastructures, or other high-performance computing (HPC) capacities for digitalized research could be beneficial, in particular for either big research data or more scarce data spread over clinical centres in Europe, e.g., for rare diseases.